 The ARTEMIS design transfers the concept of cruising sailing canoes into our time.
 I'm not the first to attempt this.
-Hugh Horton has done this with his SERENDIPITY series and the
+Hugh Horton and others have done this with his SERENDIPITY series and the

+Version 1.2

-Version 1.1 © Brian Pearson / Dr. Axel Schmid 2023 www.bootsbaugarage.ch BUFFLEHEAD design, achieving fundamental modern pioneering work on sailing canoes.
+© Brian Pearson / Dr. Axel Schmid 2024

+www.bootsbaugarage.ch

+BUFFLEHEAD design, achieving

+fundamental modern pioneering work on

+sailing canoes.